Socialist Action (Hong Kong): Umbrella Revolution and democracy struggle

-Socialist Action played an active part in the Umbrella Revolution of mass occupations which gripped Hong Kong for 11 weeks in the autumn of 2014.
-They described this movement for a democratic election system as the most serious challenge to China since the Tiananmen Square protests of 1989.
-Socialist Action was especially active in the working class district of Mong Kok, considered to be the most radical of the three occupation zones.
+Socialist Action participated in the 2014 Umbrella Revolution movement.

-School strikes
+Opinion on the movement

 Socialist Action argued that while mass occupy movements were a good way to begin mobilising a mass movement, this would not by itself be enough to force the Chinese government to concede free elections in Hong Kong.
 Socialist Action was the first organisation in Hong Kong to raise the demand for school strikes as a weapon in the democracy struggle.
-The potential of this tactic was partly demonstrated by the weeklong student strike called by the Federation of Students and other groups in September 2014.
-This strike cut across the prevarications and delaying strategy of the pan democratic politicians and their allies leading the Occupy Central campaign, and thereby gave birth to the mass 'Umbrella Movement'.
 Socialist Action had argued in meetings and rallies in the year-and-a-half preceding the mass movement that school strikes should be built upon by escalating to workers' strikes and other forms of mass civil disobedience.
-The Umbrella Movement erupted as a largely spontaneous movement after the intensive use of tear gas by police against protesters on 28 September, something not seen in Hong Kong since the anti-British riots of 1967.
-This spontaneity insured that the traditional pan democratic political groups were unable to fully consolidate their leadership over the movement, which also explains why it lasted much longer than these parties envisaged or wanted.
-But spontaneity – lacking organisation and a clear strategy – proved insufficient to carry the movement to victory.
-According to Socialist Action's analysis a vacuum of ideas arose over how to take the movement forward, which showed the need for democratic control of the movement by its grassroots activists and a much clearer strategy to link the democratic struggle in Hong Kong with growing anti-government sentiment in China.
+Socialist Action believe the spontaneous nature of the movement is insufficient to carry the movement to victory, and it is necessary for democratic control of the movement by its grassroots activists, as well as a much clearer strategy to link the democratic struggle in Hong Kong with growing anti-government sentiment in China.